Lifestyle Social Issues

 Have you ever visited an extremely landlocked city — say, Omaha — thought about where to go out for dinner, and decided, “Hey, I’m in Nebraska.
 Why not try the sushi?”
 I doubt it.
 Raw fish can be a dangerous source of foodborne illness in the best of circumstances.
-And your risk increases when fish gets shipped hundreds or thousands of miles away.
+And your risk increases when fish are shipped hundreds or thousands of miles away.

 On the extreme end of the spectrum, there’s also sushi made with a kind of blowfish (called fugu in Japan) that’s so potentially lethal (in the hands of a poorly trained or momentarily inattentive chef) that it kills about 100 people per year.